PandoraPay/go-pandora-pay/docs/scripts.md

 `scripts/compile-wasm.sh` compiles to WASM

-`scripts/create-testnet.sh` creates a new testnet
+`scripts/create-testnet.sh` creates a new testnet, but it will require some parameters

+`scripts/my-create-testnet.sh` creates a simple testnet with 4 instances for testing.

 # DISCLAIMER: